bcartwri96/chiia/README.md

 **IMPORTANT NEW THINGS TO DO!**
 1. Github is now where our code is being pulled and pushed from; add it as a remote branch `git remote add HTTPS/SSH link here`
+2. Then remove the default branch (heroku's git system) like so: `git remote remove herkou`
+2. Make a small change to commit (on Linux/mac machines you can run `touch new.file` and then `commit` and `git push origin` that)
 2. Download the Zenhub extension and then ensure it works by checking the Zenhub tab in our new Github repo
 3. Let Ben know if you run into _any_ trouble :)